ivan-mihailov/LS-Unit-3-Sprint-Challenge-1/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+Answer to Q1: When conducting code reviews, the first thing I check is that the code works.
+Next, I pay attention to the docstrings and inline comments to understand what the code is supposed to do.
+The inline comments are very useful when there is a tricky part to a function and the comment explains why the developer chose to write the code this way.
+I also make sure to remove unnecessary comments when they just clutter the code.
+Lastly, if I see an easier or more Pythonic way of accomplishing a given task, I suggest it to the developer.
+I appreciate it when someone does the same for my code.

+Answer to Q2: Containers help ensure that a given piece of code can run on any machine because they include all the elements of the operating system and any dependencies necessary for the code to run.
+The container engine is able to use the host OS to run the OS and the code inside the container.
+Containers are also more lightweight than virtual machines and do not require each computer to have 2 or 3 operating systems installed.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and